aew2sbee/zenn/books/github-foundations/draft.md

 1. [x] No
 1. [ ] Yes
        &gt; When you &#34;convert&#34; a discussion into an Issue it essentially creates a new issue that is soft linked to the discussion and pre-fills the issue information.
-There isn&#39;t a bigger connection between them.
+There isn't a bigger connection between them.

 ### Which information can be found in the Pulse section in the Insights tab of a repository?
 (Choose four)